rd11490/NBA_Tutorials/finding_endpoints/README.md

 ![Copy Response](screen_shots/copy_response.png)

-You can then page the response into a json viewer such as http://jsonviewer.stack.hu/ to get a better look as the response of the call.
+You can then paste the response into a json viewer such as http://jsonviewer.stack.hu/ to get a better look as the response of the call.

 ![Response](screen_shots/response.png)